yyf20001230/frank_yang/README.md

-# Welcome to my personal website

-I am a BS/MS student studying Computer Science and Mathematics at Northwestern University.
+# About

+I am currently pursuing a Bachelor's and Master's degree in Computer Science and Mathematics at Northwestern University.
+In the past, I had the privilege of collaborating with Professor Florian Willomitzer and Oliver Cossairt at the Computational Photography Lab, focusing on high-precision 3D image reconstruction.
+Presently, my efforts are directed towards research with Professor Qi Zhu at the Design Automation of Intelligent Systems Lab, where I am exploring reinforcement learning approaches for safety-critical control systems.

+I have a broad interest in computer vision and deep reinforcement learning.
+This curiosity fuels my research vision — a commitment to contributing to the evolution of self-driving technologies.
+Whether applied to robotics or commodity vehicles, I envision a future where vehicles navigate roads with an optimal balance of efficiency and safety.

+I deeply believe in human ingenuity and the potential of Artificial Intelligence.
+10 years from now, I want to be a computer vision scientist, immersing myself in a pioneering industry capable of pushing the limit of autonomous driving.

+[cv]

 # Publications

-# Research
+## Research

-# Teaching
+## Teaching

-# Work Experiences
+## Work Experiences

-# Photography
+## Photography

 **Hydejack** is a boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.